kalidasya/sonar-erlang-plugin/README.md

 PROBLEMS:
 * now the RuleHandler use a SAXParser because I cannot make that SMHierarchicCursor to work.. after getting the name and I tried to get the descendant text and it always thrown an exception that a child cursor is open...

-MISSING FEATURES to reach milestone 2:
+MISSING FEATURES to reach milestone 3:
 * publish it to the sonar dev community
 * refactor/optimize/clear
+* inlucde other RefactorErl metrics as Erlang specific metrics and create a widget to display it
+* add todo counter (a simple regex based violation)

 Areas of improvement:
 	* anonym method counter
-	* create new quantitative rules based on RefactorErl stuff